UNICORE-EU/uftp-docs/source/admin-docs/authserver/authserver-manual.rst

 After successful authentication, the user is assigned attributes such as the Unix account and group which is used for file access.

-The Unix account and group are taken from the configured attribute sources (e.g. :ref:`XUUDB <unicore-docs:xuudb>`).
+Attributes can come from successful authentication as well as the configured attribute sources (e.g. :ref:`XUUDB <unicore-docs:xuudb>`).
 Since it is possible to access multiple UFTPD servers using a single Auth server, it may be required to configure different attributes for different UFTPD servers.
 This is easily